Adjusting to a colostomy is tough. For me, it was like a horrible dream. But with a positive mindset, I soon adjusted to my new life.

 - Deodorant sprays

 These are bags or cases where you store the supplies you need for the day or week.
-They are used at home as storage, or as a bag to fill your holiday supplies for when you go on vacations.
+They are used at home as storage or as a bag to fill your holiday supplies for when you go on vacation.

-And while some are attractive and can pass as clutch bags, the good thing is that can fit snugly into a woman's handbag or into a man's briefcase.
+And while some are attractive and can pass as clutch bags, the good thing is that they can fit snugly into a woman's handbag or a man's briefcase.